2 Understanding Data in Accounting

 Timeliness is a quality dimension that depends on context.
 Data that is perfectly timely for a monthly management report may be inadequate for a daily cash position analysis.
 The analytical question determines what level of timeliness is required.
 Accountants must assess whether the data they are working with is current enough for the purpose at hand and, if it is not, either obtain more current data or disclose the limitation in their analysis.

-[WATCH OUT] A dataset can score well on one quality dimension while failing on another.
+A dataset can score well on one quality dimension while failing on another.
 The general ledger may be perfectly accurate (every amount matches the source document) and perfectly consistent (every account code follows the same format) but incomplete because transactions from a subsidiary were not yet consolidated.
 Evaluating data quality requires examining all four dimensions, not just the one that is easiest to check.

-2.7 Common Data Quality Problems in Accounting Datasets
+2.5 Common Data Quality Problems in Accounting Datasets

 The four quality dimensions provide a framework for thinking about data quality, but in practice, accountants encounter specific types of problems that recur across organizations and systems.
 Learning to recognize these problems is the first step toward resolving them.
 This section describes the most common data quality problems you will encounter when working with accounting data.

-2.7.1 Missing Values
+2.5.1 Missing Values

 Missing values occur when a field that should contain data is blank, null, or contains a placeholder such as “N/A” or “TBD.”
-In accounting datasets, missing values often appear in date fields (a payment date that was never recorded), in descriptive fields (a journal entry with no memo), and in classification fields (a transaction that was never assigned to a cost center).
+In accounting datasets, missing values often appear in date fields (a shipment date that was never recorded), in descriptive fields (a journal entry with no description), and in classification fields (a transaction that was never assigned to a cost center).
 Missing values can affect analysis in several ways.
 Some analytical tools exclude records with missing values from calculations, which can distort totals and averages.
 Other tools treat missing values as zeros, which produces a different type of distortion.

-2.7.2 Duplicate Records
+2.5.2 Duplicate Records

 Duplicate records occur when the same transaction, entity, or event appears more than once in a dataset.
 In accounts payable, a duplicate payment means the organization paid the same invoice twice.
 In a customer master file, a duplicate customer record means the same customer has two identities in the system, which splits their transaction history and makes it difficult to assess total purchasing volume or outstanding receivables.
 Duplicates can result from data entry errors, system integration problems, or the failure of validation controls.
 Detecting duplicates is an important audit analytics procedure, and you will perform duplicate detection exercises in several chapters of this textbook.

-2.7.3 Inconsistent Formatting
+2.5.3 Inconsistent Formatting

 Inconsistent formatting occurs when the same type of data is recorded in different formats across records or across tables.
 Date formatting is a frequent source of inconsistency.
 One table may store dates as “2024-03-15” while another stores them as “03/15/2024” or “15-Mar-2024.”
 Name formatting is another common issue.
-Vendor names may appear with or without legal suffixes (“Inc.”, “LLC”), with different capitalization, or with abbreviated words.
+Customer names may appear with or without legal suffixes (“Inc.”, “LLC”), with different capitalization, or with abbreviated words.
 Currency amounts may include or exclude currency symbols, and numeric values may use commas or periods as decimal separators depending on regional settings.

 Inconsistent formatting is more than a cosmetic problem.
 When data from two tables must be matched or merged, formatting differences can prevent correct joins and lookups.
 An XLOOKUP formula in Excel or a JOIN clause in SQL that matches on customer name will fail to connect records if the name is spelled differently in the two tables.
 Chapters 5 and 10 of this textbook teach specific techniques for standardizing formatted data before analysis.

-2.7.4 Outliers
+2.5.4 Outliers

 Outliers are values that fall far outside the expected range for a given field.
 A single invoice for $2,000,000 in a dataset where the average invoice is $5,000 may be a legitimate large transaction, or it may be a data entry error where extra zeros were added accidentally.
 A journal entry posted at 3:00 AM may be a legitimate automated posting, or it may indicate unauthorized activity.
 Outliers require investigation rather than automatic removal.
 The appropriate response depends on the context and on the accountant’s professional judgment.